-The clear winner?
-Food trucks!
-They’re your best bet and here’s why:
+We believe food truck catering is your best bet and here’s why:

 - Quality for less: A lobster roll from a food truck is going to be much less expensive than a whole, plated Maine lobster.
 And in most cities, you can get every imaginable type of cuisine; from classic tacos to chef-driven menus designed around fresh, seasonal ingredients at super reasonable rates.

 - No infrastructure needed: This is where food trucks have a big advantage – they’re literally kitchens on wheels making them the best choice for alternative venues.
 Watch the food truck pull up, cook a great meal for your guests and drive away with the mess.

 - Made-to-order meals: A limited food truck menu preserves the ability for guests to choose what looks good on the spot, while controlling for the amount of food served on each plate.
 Less food waste for the caterer equals more savings for you.

 - Minimal staff: Most food trucks only need to staff 2 – 3 people for your wedding day since guests bring their own meals to the table and couples often choose to use disposable dinnerware.